SecDevOps-jmcdonough/fortisoar-lab/README.md

 # FortiSOAR Workshop

+## Technologies Utilized

+* FortiSOAR
+* FortiAnalyzer
+* FortiGate
+* Azure
+* FlightSim by Alpha SOC

+Fortinet Security Orchestration Platform™ (FortiSOAR™) is a scalable, awareness-driven, and encrypted security management intelligence platform.
+FortiSOAR is a centralized hub for your security operations and dramatically improves the effectiveness and efficiency of your security operations teams, by providing automation and customizable mechanisms for prevention, detection, and response to cybersecurity threats.

+This workshop uses FortiSOAR, FortiAnalyzer, and FortiGate deployed in Azure.
+You will will connect these components via APIs (Connectors) and spoof malicious data creating alerts in FortiSOAR.
+Once we have all that done, we will proceed to tackle the Security event in FortiSOAR like a real SOC team would.
+Today you will be putting on your ADMIN hat, Security Architect Hat, and Analyst Hat.

 ## Workshop Main Objectives

 * FortiSOAR
   * Deployment
   * Connector Configuration
+  * Asset Management
   * Data Ingestion
   * Playbook deploy and Run
   * Incident Response Workshop